ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 ## Setting Up

-- Download the directory zip file (click green "Code" button, then click "download ZIP").
+- Download the directory zip file (click green "Code" button, then click "Download ZIP").
 - Open the zip and upload the index.html file, style.css file, and assets folder into the directory you are working.
-- Create the js file called script.js
+- Create the JS file called script.js

 ## JavaScript

-For this project, the HTML and CSS files have been provided for you so you can focus on the JavaScript.
+For this project, the HTML and CSS files have been provided for you, so you can focus on the JavaScript.
 Head to your script.js file and follow along.

-### 1. Set up variables, storing references for elements using DOM method ```document.getElementById(elementId)```.
+### 1. Set up variables, storing references for elements using the DOM method ```document.getElementById(elementId)```.
 - Create variable for element chick called "chick"
 - Create variables for elements with ids dancearrow-up, dancearrow-left, dancearrow-right, dancearrow-down called "danceArrowUp", "danceArrowLeft", "danceArrowRight", and "danceArrowDown"